 Course Requirements Checklist

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-The student is required to create a thread in response to the provided prompt for each forum.
+The student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 Threads must be supported by at least 1 scholarly source in current APA format.
 In addition to the thread, the student is required to reply to 1 other classmate’s thread.
 The reply must be at least 150 words.

-Each quiz will be completed in Connect and will cover the Reading & Study material for the assigned modules/weeks.
+Each quiz will be completed in Connect and will cover the Learn material for the assigned Modules: Weeks.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice questions, and have a 2-hour time limit.